tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 3. It's easy to mistakenly mix JavaScript dot notation with Firebase child notation, and get the error message "...is not a function."
 For example, ``movies($routeParams.id).child('comments').$remove(comment)`` won't work because `movies` is dot notation.
 You don't see a dot, but somewhere in the steps to create that array and put it on the `$scope` there was a dot.
 4. I'll repeat the last point because it's so easy to make a mistake.
 When you write JavaScript you get used to chaining objects and methods with dot notation you'll write several steps that work as expected, because you don't have a Firebase method in the chain.
 Then in the next step you try to use a Firebase method and it doesn't work, because several steps earlier you used dot notation.

+> There's an alternative to child notation.
+You can set up a controller's Firebase reference to a subdirectory.
+I don't see how this would work in practice as the URL includes keys and indexes to specific objects, when child notation can have variables for the objects.

 ### Objects vs. Records

 Three Firebase array methods can take the _record_ as an argument.
 These methods are: